§ 01 Veterans services · Veteran-owned

 Not therapy replacement

-Medication management can coordinate with therapy, but it does not replace trauma-focused psychotherapy or peer support.
+Medication management coordinates with therapy and peer support; it does not replace trauma-focused psychotherapy.

 Not controlled substances